Reno Vet Clinic Services

 Bird Wellness Visits

-Regular wellness visits are an important way to help ensure the overall health and longevity of pet birds.
-Wellness visits offer you an opportunity to ask your Reno vet any questions about your bird and give us a chance to examine your bird for signs of health issues.
-We may also recommend wellness screening tests to help us assess your bird’s health.
+Regular wellness visits to our Reno animal hospital are an important way to help ensure the overall health and longevity of pet birds.
+Wellness visits offer you an opportunity to ask your exotic vet in Reno any questions about your bird and give us a chance to examine your bird for signs of health issues.
+We may also recommend wellness screening tests done at our Reno animal hospital to help us assess your bird’s health.

 Pet birds bring a special type of joy to a home, and we consider it our duty to provide quality medical care to them.
-The services that Dr. Cocanour provides are designed to address the full range your bird’s needs.
+The services that Dr. Cocanour, our Reno exotic vet, provides are designed to address the full range your bird’s needs.
 Our Reno vet team is dedicated to helping birds live longer, healthier lives.
-Call today to schedule an appointment for your pet bird!
+Call today to schedule an appointment with Klaich Reno Animal Hospital for your pet bird!

 Dental disease is one of the most common problems affecting dogs and cats today.
 According to the American Veterinary Dental Society, 80% of dogs and cats have some form of dental disease by age three.
 Severe dental disease does not only affect a pet’s mouth but can affect their overall health.
 Signs of dental disease include bad breath, inflamed gums, loose teeth, facial swelling, drooling, and trouble eating.